UyQuangNguyen/YoutubeSeleniumAutomation/README.md

 Youtube Selenium Test Automation [![STATUS](https://img.shields.io/badge/Project-Work%20In%20Progress-red.svg)]
 ========
 Small home project to improve myself when it comes to selenium automation skills.
+This is a public repository for those who discover the repo and want to learn some testautomation too (incredibly fun and satisfying)

 Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
 With the use of Selenium and WebDriver (chrome), I will automate the most of youtubes' public interface and check that the functions are usable.
 The automation test-cases will be derived from the requirement specifications.